stackbit-projects/rainy-daffodil-8ad95/content/pages/faq.md

           but, I eventually stopped since my family and I moved to Canada.
           However, once I was in Grade 8, I got involved in dance again, and this time, I did hip-hop.
-I was able to find that passion for dance once more, and I would attend my classes every week for 1 hour and a half.
+I was able to find that passion for dance once more, and I would attend my classes once every week for 1 hour and a half.
 Unfortunately, I had to quit in Grade 10 since I was experiencing racism at the studio, and I could no longer be in a place like that.
 Regardless of how the people were, I know that I won't ever forget the joy that I felt while being on the dance floor and the stage.
         content_align: left
         actions: []
         actions_align: left